 FOLLOW: ford lightning

-On May 10, 2021, Ford has officially released the teaser for the upcoming All-Electric F-150 Lightning!
+On May 10, 2021, Ford officially released the teaser for the upcoming All-Electric F-150 Lightning!
 The official reveal is scheduled to be May 19th at 9:30 PM/ET at their Dearborn, Michigan headquarters.
-To hype up this major event, Ford is creating many different ways to tune into this reveal as well as hosting many different in-person events around the country (some of which are Las Vegas & Times Square).
-Check out Ford's teaser video below and we hope you are as excited about the resurrection of the F-150 Lightning as we are!
+To hype up this major event, Ford is creating many different ways to tune into this reveal as well as hosting many different in-person events around the country (some of which are in Las Vegas & Times Square).
+Check out Ford's teaser video below, and we hope you are as excited about the resurrection of the F-150 Lightning as we are!

 According to a Ford document given to Car And Driver by a source, Ford's latest electric pickup truck will be called the F-150 Lightning.
 It was first used on the 1st Gen SVT F-150 Lightning truck, which was offered from 1993-95 and was followed by the 2nd Gen Lightning from 1999-04.
-Unfortunately, the iconic SVT (Special Vehicle Team) name won't be associated with this model, but it's estimated that the electric Ford F-150 Lightning will be available for purchase in the middle of the year in 2022.
+Unfortunately, the iconic SVT (Special Vehicle Team) name won't be associated with this model, but it's estimated that the electric Ford F-150 Lightning will be available for purchase in the middle of the year 2022.

 When Car And Driver reached out to Ford, a spokesperson responded by saying "we're excited to introduce the all-electric F-150 very soon, but we don't comment on speculation about future products".
 When Ford put the Mustang name on the first electric crossover, it attracted a lot of publicity, and now the electric version of its best-selling pickup will bring back an iconic nameplate from V-8–powered street trucks.
 While we don't know much about the exterior changes, the biggest change we do know is the large light bar that spans the grille.
 Last year, Ford sold 787,422 F-Series trucks, and the new electric model will compete with other upcoming electric pickups including the GMC Hummer EV Pickup, electric Chevy Silverado, and Tesla Cybertruck.
 All of these competitors claim to have a range of more than 350 miles so the electric F-150 Lightning will have plenty of competition to live up to.